Plant Quick Guide

 USDA Hardiness Zones: 5-10

 Sweetbay magnolia is a graceful southern, evergreen to semi-evergreen, wide columnar tree, ideal for use as a patio tree or specimen.
-Trees appear to glimmer in the wind due to the whitish-green undersides of the leaves.
-The flowers tend to be slightly smaller, but absolutely beautiful with a profound lemony fragrance.
-The foliage of a sweetbay magnolia are less glossy in color when compared to other magnolias, but the underside is a silvery-gray in color making it appear to shimmer in the breeze.
+The flowers tend to be slightly smaller, but are absolutely beautiful with a profound lemony fragrance.
+The foliage of a sweetbay magnolia is less glossy in color when compared to other magnolias, but the underside is a silvery-gray in color making it appear to shimmer in the breeze.
 These trees are very adaptable but prefer full sun or part-shade and medium to wet soil.
 This tree grows at a medium to fast rate, reaching a maturity height of 40 to 50 feet and a 15-25 foot spread.
-It is suitable for USDA Zones 5-10 but note the species is deciduous in USDA hardiness zones 7 and 8 (evergreen farther south).
+It is suitable for USDA Zones 5-10 but note the species is deciduous in USDA hardiness zones 5 through 7 (and evergreen further south).

 USDA ZONES: Zone 5, Zone 6, Zone 7, Zone 8, Zone 9, Zone 10

 At Plant Me Green we handle, package and ship the products you order with the utmost care.
 We ship your plants using FedEx Ground® the following business day after you have completed checkout.

 We are now offering $15 flat rate shipping for all orders!
 Replacement tree shipping cost will be $15 per box.
 We still cannot ship to some states and US territories based off the Agricultural Laws that may be in place.
 Please see below for all exclusions.